 First, let’s check which version we have running at our Unifi Controller.
-This is really simple, just log in to your controller and look at the top left corner.
-Just to the right of the logo, you will find the current version:
+This is really simple, just log in to your controller, click on More Options (the 3 dots, right in the top bar) and click on About.

-If we take a look at the Ubiquiti Download page, we see that the latest version is 5.8.28 at the moment of writing.
-So we can update the controller.
+If we take a look at the Ubiquiti Download page, we see that the latest version is 5.10.12 at the moment of writing.

 Make a backup of the Configuration

 Before you update any device, always make sure you have a backup of the configuration.
 There are many reasons why things can break and create a backup is just a few clicks.
-Go to the settings page in the Unifi Controller (lower left corner) and download the last backup in the list.
+Go to the settings page in the Unifi Controller (lower-left corner), select Backup, and download the last backup in the list.

 Login to the Unifi Controller with SSH

 Just like when we installed the Unifi Controller on the Raspberry Pi, we need Putty to log in over SSH to update the controller.

 So we are now ready to remotely manage the Raspberry Pi over SSH.
 You will need a client for this, I suggest Putty is the best tool for the job.